- Adobe ColdFusion Security: Second to None

 - What makes Adobe ColdFusion so special?

-We as CF’ers can definitely appreciate tags.
+The CFScript syntax provides a way of writing CFML code without using tags, and it can either be in a script based component (CFC) or inside the cfscript tag.
 CF tags are pretty much what makes our syntax so much better than other languages.
 And ColdFusion has no shortage of unique built-in tags.
 In fact, there are damn near 100 completely unique tags each with their own individual function.

 ColdFusion Components (CFCs)

 Adobe ColdFusion also has the unique ability to interact with objects and Object-Oriented programming with the use of ColdFusion Components.